Chocolate + mint. Could there be a more divine combination?

 Turn the mixture into the pan and pack it down firmly to create the bottom layer.
 Place in the freezer while you prepare the filling.

-Make the filling: In a high-powered blender, combine the cashews, milk, vanilla, mint leaves, stevia and salt until smooth and no bits of leaves are visible.
+Make the filling: In a high-powered blender, combine the cashews, milk, coconut oil, vanilla, mint leaves, stevia and salt until smooth and no bits of leaves are visible.
 Add the melted coconut butter and blend just until combined (do not overmix or the mixture may curdle).
 Taste and adjust sweetness.

 Pour the filling over the crust and smooth the top.
 Return to the freezer until just firm, 30-40 minutes.